cy623/R2LP/README.md

 # R2LP
-This is the official repository of paper "Resurrecting Label Propagation for Graphs against Arbitrary Heterophily and Label Noise".
+This is the official repository of paper "Resurrecting Label Propagation for Graphs with Heterophily and Label Noise".

 Setup
 -------